-This Nerf blaster is inspired by the one used in Fortnite.
-And because it doesn’t use batteries, kids (or you, let’s be real) can use this thing for hours.
+This Nerf blaster is inspired by the one used in Fortnite, an obscure game that you’ve probably never heard of.
+(We kid.)
+And because it doesn’t use batteries, kids — or you, let’s be real — can use this thing for hours.

 Kids love slime and unicorns, so this unicorn-themed make-your-own slime kit is sure to be a hit.